-- 1. Start with the ignition off and the headlamp control in the autolamp position. - 2.
-Turn the headlamp switch to off. - 3.
-Turn the ignition on and then off. - 4.
-Turn the headlamp switch to the autolamp position.
+- $1. \ \,$ Start with the ignition off and the headlamp control in the autolamp position. - 2.
+Turn the headlamp control to off. - 3.
+Turn the ignition on and then back to off. - 4.
+Turn the headlamp control to the autolamp position.
 The headlamps will turn on. - 5.
 Wait the desired amount of time for the exit delay you want (up to three minutes), then turn the headlamps off.